 If you have developed cancer after three months or more of taking Zantac or its generic equivalents, you may have a case.
 We are currently interested in evaluating cases involving:

 - Three months or longer of regular use prior to the diagnosis of one of the listed cancers, and;

 - Took brand name Zantac in any state except Michigan, OR

 - Took generic Zantac in California, Illinois, Massachusetts, or Vermont.

-Other attorneys may set different criteria.
-If you believe you may qualify for the Zantac class-action lawsuit under the above criteria, call Simmons and Fletcher, P.C. to get connected with a Zantac lawsuit lawyer today.
+Other Zantac lawsuit attorneys may set different criteria.
+If you believe you may qualify for the Zantac class-action lawsuit under the above criteria, call Simmons and Fletcher, P.C. to get connected with a Zantac cancer lawyer in Texas today.